prettymm/project/README.md

 Deploy
 -------------
-You can deploy this to http://loweproferotech.bitbucket.org/bb-felab/ by running:
+You can deploy this to felab.uidev.proferochina.com by running:
 ```
-npm run deploy
+npm run deploy # builds all files for production  OR
+sh deploy.sh # to simply push site files to `*uidev.proferochina.com`
 ```
 You must set up (_)deploy.sh from the https://bitbucket.org/loweproferotech/loweproferotech.bitbucket.org repo.
 If you downloaded _deploy.sh, change vars to:
 ```
-projectName=bb-felab
+projectName=bb-$new-project-name  # e.g. bb-felab
 repo=https://{username}@bitbucket.org/loweproferotech/loweproferotech.bitbucket.org.git
-## set username OR use git@bitbucket.org:loweproferotech/loweproferotech.bitbucket.org.git as repo url
+## set username OR use git@bitbucket.org:loweproferotech/loweproferotech.bitbucket.org.git as repo url if you have set up SSH
 ```

 HTTPS